List of Liv and Maddie characters: Karen Rooney

-Karen Rooney (Kali Rocha) is the wife of Pete, the mother of Liv, Maddie, Joey, and Parker, and the older sister of Dena Rooney.
+Karen Rooney (Kali Rocha) is married to Pete, the mother of Liv, Maddie, Joey, and Parker, and the older sister of Dena Rooney.
 She is the school psychologist for Ridgewood High and later the vice principal as of the second season.
 Karen often ineptly uses her knowledge of family psychology at home, sometimes forming family meetings and sharing her "punching pillows".

 In "Sweet 16-a-Rooney", it is revealed that Karen had kept a secret that the twins were born on opposite sides of midnight and technically have separate birthdays, with Maddie being born six minutes and one day after Liv.
 In "BFF-a-Rooney", it is revealed that she chomps on ice when she is nervous.
 She has also demonstrated a tendency for blatant manipulation, compulsive hoarding, as shown in "Brain-a-Rooney", when she refuses to sell stuff that used to belong to members of the family, such as a box of toothbrushes that they have used, and "Rate-a-Rooney", when she refuses to get rid of unnecessary house decorations.
 In "Helgaween-a-Rooney", it is revealed that both Maddie and Joey have been hypnotized by Karen.
 In "Californi-a-Rooney", Karen has nastily taken over Parker's tunnels, which collapse when Joey cleans out Karen's belongings, one of which was holding the entire house up.

 Pete Rooney

-Pete Rooney (Benjamin King) is the husband of Karen and father of Liv, Maddie, Joey, and Parker.
+Pete Rooney (Benjamin King) is married to Karen and father of Liv, Maddie, Joey, and Parker.
 He is the gym teacher at Ridgewood High and coach of the girls' basketball team.
 Pete enjoys bringing competition into the home, often wearing his whistle and pushing Maddie to improve her basketball ability.
 Pete shows typical father characteristics, such as his misunderstandings of his daughters' emotional development.
 He shares his sons' creative mentality and becomes overprotective whenever Liv and Maddie have love interests.
 He also can disagree with Karen frequently, such as in "Rate-a-Rooney", when he wants to get rid of useless house decorations of which Karen cannot let go.

 In "Ridgewood-a-Rooney", he becomes the coach of a college team in Beloit, Wisconsin, which Maddie later decides to attend in "Dream-a-Rooney".
 As a result of Pete's new job in "Coach-a-Rooney", he is succeeded in the coaching of the girls' basketball team by Mrs. Snodgrass.
 In "Sorta Sisters-a-Rooney", Pete is no longer a series regular and is said to be overseeing the rebuilding of the Rooney home while continuing his job in Beloit.